GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

       if @article.persisted?
 {% endhighlight %}

-It`s works!
+Finally, you can test again to see DI working.
 To see how add tests and many cool things please check the [site][dry-rb].

 All code is available on my [github][dry-experiences].